 Academic Intervention Strategy

 If your academic standing is below Good Standing, you may be advised by your academic advisor or faculty to reduce your study load as part of an academic intervention strategy.

-Supporting documentation required for your application: A copy of the action plan or interview record from your meeting with the academic advisor or faculty.
+Supporting documentation required for your application: A copy of the action plan or interview record from your meeting with the academic advisor or faculty and a Study Plan.

 At risk of failing a course

 If you have failed assessments or are at risk of failing a course, your academic advisor may recommend withdrawing from the course.

 Other academic reasons